so-faya/Random_python_projects/README.md

 This repository will showcase various Python projects I’ll be working on over the next 100 days to master my Python skills.
 # Day_one project Band Name Generator
 # Day_two project Tip Calculator
+# Day_three project Treasure Inland game
+Used conditional statement-if, elif and nested if loop